top of page

 Singular Indefinite Pronouns

-In the following sentences, because the subjects are singular, the verbs require the third-person-singular form.
+Because the subjects are singular, the verbs need the third-person-singular form.

 Almost everybody knows the American president.